standarddeviant/dspcml/README.md

 * The elementary data type of CML was `double`.
 In DSPCML this is changed to `cml_real_t` with the default as `float`.
 This type alias, along with per-sample math functions, is defined `cml_real_type.h`
 * Support for a complex data type, `cml_cpx_t` is being added.
 This is simply simply two instances of `cml_real_t` that represents the real and imaginary parts of a complex number.
 * The original CML implementation used the `cml` prefix in function names.
 DSPCML adds a few more for the following reasons
     - `cml0` - these functions are explicitly designed to do work along dimension 0, typically as 'channels' of 'samples' in the context of signal processing.
 This fuzzy distinction is where DSP meets CML.
+Some of these functions exploit the fact that dimension 0 of a CML matrix is laid out in contiguous memory.
     - `cmlz` - these functions are designed to work on complex matrices, i.e. instances of `ZMATRIX`
     - `cmlz0` - these functions are designed to work on the 0th dimension of complex matrices, i.e. instances of `ZMATRIX`